Non-compete analyzer

 What Dang checks for

 Non-compete enforceability is the highest state-variation clause in employment law.
-Dang runs the same checks against every clause and surfaces state context.
+Dang reviews the clauses and surfaces state context.

 - Outright bans.
 Flagged when the governing state bans most non-competes.
 Cal.
 Bus. & Prof. Code § 16600, Minn.
 Stat. § 181.988, N.D.
 Cent.
 Code § 9-08-06, Okla.
 Stat. tit.
 15, § 219A.